Malaysian citizens generally do not need a visa to visit Indonesia for short stays.

 Indonesia Visa Processing Time

 The processing time for the Indonesian eVisa depends on the type of visa selected.
+Tourist VOAs take the least amount of time, being checked within 24 hours.

 Stay, Validity, and Extensions for Malaysian Citizens

-The C1 Visa permits Malaysians a stay in Indonesia of up to 60 days from the date of arrival.
+For example, the C1 Visa permits Malaysians a stay in Indonesia of up to 60 days from the date of arrival.
 This visa allows for multiple extensions, enabling a total stay of up to 180 days.

-Both visa types are valid for 90 days from the date of issuance.
 If not used within this period, a new application will be required to enter Indonesia.

 Indonesia Entry Requirements